Research

-The above video shows a simulation of an extratropical cyclone with the ICON model at 2 km horizontal grid spacing and explicit deep convection, illustrating our use of atmosphere and climate models.
-Our research activities fall into five broad categories:
+The video below shows a simulation of an extratropical cyclone with the ICON model at 2 km horizontal grid spacing and explicit deep convection, illustrating our use of atmosphere and climate models.
+Our research activities fall into four categories:

 Circulation of the atmosphere